vesal-rm/course_scraper/README.md

 ### 1. No Data Found

 If the script outputs `No data found` for a course, this could mean:
-Markup: * The course has no semesters listed in the catalog.
+* The course has no semesters listed in the catalog.
 * The course page structure might have changed, in which case you may need to inspect the HTML to ensure that the correct elements are targeted.

 ### 2. Failed to Retrive Data